 Easy.
 Just start with something that your horse does naturally.

 This will usually be a behavior that they enjoy or do in response to something that is going on around them.
+It is much easier to use a behavior your horse already does and build on it to create a trick.

 My trainee trick horse, Bella, loves to pick things up.
 If I leave anything lying around she will pick it up and play with it or throw it.
 So she should enjoy tricks like fetching or taking a hat off my head or a handkerchief out of my pocket.